-On behalf of the board of directors (the "Board") of Expert Systems Holdings Limited (the "Company"), I am pleased to present the audited consolidated financial statements of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 March 2020 ("FY2020").
+On behalf of the board of directors (the "Board") of Expert Systems Holdings Limited (the "Company"), I am pleased to present the audited consolidated financial statements of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 March 2021 ("FY2021").

-For FY2020, the Group recorded a revenue of HK\$467.3 million with an 8.0% increase from HK\$432.5 million in the year ended 31 March 2019 ("FY2019") by capitalizing the business opportunities in Hong Kong and Macau.
-Despite the unprecedentedly challenging and unfavorable business environment due to the social unrest and Covid-19 epidemic, the Group was able to deploy the strategy to increase our market share as well as sustaining the gross profit margin in FY2020.
-Basic earnings per share was HK 1.34 cents.
-The Board has recommended a final dividend of HK 0.45 cent per ordinary share, amounting HK\$3,600,000 for FY2020 (2019: HK\$3,360,000).
+For FY2021, the Group recorded a revenue of HK\$533.9 million with an 14.3% increase from HK\$467.3 million as compared with the year ended 31 March 2020 ("FY2020") whereas profit for the year increased by 103.1% to HK\$21.7 million despite the unprecedentedly challenging and unfavorable business environment due to the COVID-19 epidemic.
+The Group was able to deploy the strategy of increasing our market share as well as sustaining the gross profit margin in FY2021.
+In addition, the increase in the net profit was also attributable to the receipt of government subsidies from the Employment Support Scheme under the Anti-Epidemic Fund.
+Basic earnings per share was HK2.72 cents.

+The Board has recommended a final dividend of HK0.90 cent (2020: HK0.45 cent) per ordinary share, amounting to approximately HK\$7,204,000 for FY2021 (2020: HK\$3,600,000).
+We continue to follow our existing dividend policy which allows us to maintain our flexibility on financial position with resilience for continual business development while offering a satisfactory return to our shareholders.